Reduced licence request time from ~5 days to 90 mins

 The content aimed to educate and empower decision making

 I created an initial email and form to provide clarify the request process.
 When some users continued to ask follow-up questions, I iterated on the content to support better decision making.
+The third iteration included adding all critical information (such as cost) in the form, as the link became the source of truth and emails were bypassed.

 Key areas of improvement, across email and form, included: